Queen Elizabeth, the Queen Mother

 - Saywell, David; Simon, Jacob, Complete Illustrated Catalogue, 2004, p.
 204

-96 people are crushed to death at the Hillsborough football stadium in Sheffield.
-The accident took place when a swarm of Liverpool fans were all let into the stadium at once.
-Supporters and police had no idea that the incoming crowds were crushing people against a fence used to prevent pitch-invasions.
+Current affairs96 people are crushed to death at the Hillsborough football stadium in Sheffield.
+The accident took place when Liverpool fans were all let into the stadium at once.
+Incoming crowds crushed people against a fence used to prevent pitch-invasions.
 Following the Taylor Report into the incident standing terraces and fences between fans and pitch were banned.

 Art and scienceFollowing the publication of Anglo-Indian writer Salman Rushdie's novel The Satanic Verses in 1988, the leader of Iran, Ayatollah Ruhollah Khomeini, announces that the book is 'blasphemous against Islam' and places a fatwah (death sentence) on Rushdie, who is forced into hiding for several years.